Nek5000/nekRS/doc/source/user_guide/case.rst

 * It must be used as the prefix on all simulation files, and
 * Typical restrictions for naming files for your operating system

-The next four sections describe the structure and syntax for each of these files for a general case.
+The following sections describe the structure and syntax for each of these files for a general case.
 Because the :term:`Nek5000` code is a predecessor to nekRS, some aspects of the current nekRS input file design are selected to enable faster translation of Nek5000 input files into nekRS input files.
 Because these